 Debuggers are not like real world observation tools: binoculars or telescopes or microscopes.
 They are somewhat akin to stet he scopes: debuggers and stethoscopes give insight into what is going on under the surface.
-A bugger is like a continuous and simultaneous x-ray and MRI, although let’s not get too carried away with metaphors of digital systems being like organisms (think virus).
+A debugger is like a continuous and simultaneous x-ray and MRI, although let’s not get too carried away with metaphors of digital systems being like organisms (think virus).

-By the time the computer scientists found it the moth was dead.
+By the time the computer scientists found it, the moth was dead.

 Although Nabokov and his net were in Boston at the time, he was teaching at Wellesey, not Harvard, and it is lost to history whether he knew of the moth, its species, or was otherwise involved in the whole affair.

 The moth can be found taped to a notebook at the National Museum of American History.

 Parts of a Mark II computer can be found at a museum in Japan.

 Debuggers are not the same as monitors (not the Civil War Union ironclad nor a teacher’s assistant who can give you demerits).
 Monitors can also observe the action of software, but they can only point the way, scout out the terrain.

 Start a particular debugger, and it can tell you what is going on with the program you are coding, the state and value of variables, and other minutia of software